exacheck/exacheck-website/pages/configuration/logging.md

 - `events`: Filter by event types such as a route being announced, an error or debugging information.
 - `subsystems`: Filter by subsystems sending the log such as the master process, configuration process or an individual health check.
 - `level`: Filter logs to a specific log level.
+- `checks`: The list of health check names to log.

 The filters may be combined together; as an example: